Meet Dave D.

 It’s been said that a grandparent is a little bit parent, a little bit teacher and a little bit best friend.

-Dave and his grandson, Hudson
+Dave and his grandson Hudson touching his face

 Dave D., grandfather to 2-year-old Hudson, takes immense pride in being all these things and more for his only grandson.
 That’s why when he noticed Hudson’s social interaction, eye contact and expressive babbling sounds practically vanish shortly after his first birthday, the man lovingly referred to as “Bigs” by his grandchildren quickly sprang into action.